Topics

 • Sleep Efficiency — Sleeping through the night is a sign of good sleep continuity, suggesting that you are able to pass through each of the sleep cycles and experience restorative sleep.
 If you wake up multiple times during the night or feel like your sleep is interrupted, you have poor sleep continuity and are more likely to have non-restorative sleep.

 • Sleep Latency — Sleep onset refers to how long it takes you to actually fall asleep.
 The average healthy individual has a sleep onset time in the range of 10-20 minutes.
 Sleep onset times that are shorter and longer than this average can indicate issues with sleep.
-Falling asleep right away can point to sleep deprivation or an undiagnosed sleep disorder, while taking much longer to fall asleep can contribute to poor sleep quality and non-restorative sleep.

 • Sleep Consistency — Paying attention to how consistent or similar your bedtime and wake times are over the course of several days can help you recognize ways to improve your sleep pattern and schedule, optimize your body's rest and health, and maximize your energy the following day.
 Use WHOOP to track your sleep consistency and enjoy the benefits of consistent quality sleep, longterm.